renanthera/simc-wiki/Enemies.md

 ```

 # Multiple Targets (AoE)
+Multiple enemies can be added using `desired_targets=X` where X is the number of total targets.

-To simulate an AoE fight, simply define multiple enemies.
+Alternatively, simply define multiple enemies.
 This simple example simulates a fight with 4 targets:
 ```
  enemy=Fluffy_Pillow
  enemy=enemy2